|Region||Middle East & North Africa|

 Arrive at Cairo International Airport and be transferred to your hotel.
 This is simply an arrival day, so you may arrive in Cairo at any time.
 Note that hotel rooms are generally only available after midday.
 The remainder of the day is free to explore the city, but an important welcome meeting will be held in the evening.
 Check the hotel reception for details.

-Day 2 - Starting: Cairo – overnight train & Finishing: Cairo – overnight train
+Day 2 - Starting: Cairo – overnight sleeper train & Finishing: Cairo – overnight sleeper train

 After breakfast, visit the Egyptian Museum, home to one of the world's great collections of ancient treasures.
 Your expert guide will take you through Egypt's rich and fascinating dynastic history.
 Afterwards you'll have some free time to explore on your own.
 You may wish to visit the Royal Mummy Room (this is optional and at extra cost).
 Your next stop is Giza, home to perhaps the greatest iconic structures ever created by man – the Pyramids and the Sphinx.
 Instantly familiar yet retaining a mystique and power, these pharaonic tombs are incredible to see up close.
 There's the option of going inside the Great Pyramid of Khufu (or Cheops), although occasionally it may be closed to visitors.
 Return to your hotel, freshen up, pack your things and transfer to the station for your overnight train to Luxor (approximately 10 hours).
 Notes: Sleeping berths (beds and linen) are provided in private cabins and an airline-style dinner will be served.
 It is worth bringing additional snacks; your tour leader can help you arrange this.
 Facilities are located at the end of each carriage.